JustIversen/laravel-csp-suggest/README.md

 ``php artisan cspsuggest``

-The wizard will create the policy for you, if only you answer the questions asked.
+Answer the questions asked by the wizard, and it will create the policy for you.

 The following arguments are available: